All Episodes

 The free market worked around these people and the obstacles that they represent to become the best.

-There's so much that so many smart people just don't understand, and it never occurs to them.
+There's so much that so many smart people just don't understand.

-Like, for example, um, how many big drug companies are there in Argentina that had to spend a whole lot of RD and development costs so forth for the drugs that Howard Feynman was given while he was there?
+Like, for example, how many big drug companies are there in Argentina that had to spend a whole lot of RD and development costs and so forth for the drugs that Howard Feynman was given while he was there?

 How many patents do they have?

-I don't know, but I'm I'm just telling you that the best costs, if that's what you want.
+I don't know, but I'm just telling you that the best costs, if that's what you want.

-And when you think it doesn't cost you anything that somebody else is going to pay for it, and a politician agrees with you, we're sunk.
+And when you think it doesn't cost you anything that somebody else is going to pay for it and a politician agrees with you, we're sunk.

-People, I think have to have a fundamental understanding of just how things come to be.
+People, I think, have to have a fundamental understanding of just how things come to be.

-How does the United States come to be the best in health care?
+How does the United States come to be the best in healthcare?

-It's not because of our government, it's because of freedom.
+It's not because of our government.

 And Obamacare is all about restricting freedom.